thexande/pokedex/README.md

 6. After you run your migration, run the seeds ( knex seed:run )
 7. Inspect your database tables to make sure that you now have trainers and Pokemón
 8. Begin development on your project.
 Follow the stories below.

 ## Use the following Gherkin stories to guide your development.

+As a user, when I visit the Pokemon index page, I should view all Pokemon.

+As a user, when I visit the trainers index page, I should see a list of all trainers.

 As a user, when I view the Pokemón page, if there are less than two Pokemón assigned to the gym, every unassigned Pokemón should have a 'assign to gym' link before the edit and delete links.